Skip to Content

 Adding memories

-Ask your assistant from any channel:
+Just tell your assistant — from any channel:

 • “Remember to always include the weather in my briefings”